 Short-term disability insurance for maternity leave solves this problem.
 The benefit paid for normal childbirth makes the contract self-funding over three years, and may cover other medical events that prevent you from working.
 Forward thinking women purchase at work prior to starting a family.

 When normal childbirth occurs nine months or more after the effective date, she receives cash payments to support her income while she recovers from childbirth.
 There is a six-week payment for a vaginal birth and an eight-week payment for C-section delivery.
 Quite often, these payments are more than what she pays in premiums over three years.

 Pregnancy Bed Rest

 Almost a third of women will experience complications while pregnant and/or after giving birth which translates into unplanned time away from the job.
-Again, if a couple has thin financial margins or took on debt before getting pregnant the lost income is a big problem.
+Again, if a couple has thin financial margins, or took on debt before getting pregnant, the lost income is a big problem.

 Other illnesses and accidents can also strike at any time and cause a disruption in your paycheck.

 Starting a policy too late is the number one benefits killer.
 Disabilities resulting from any preexisting condition will be covered only when they begin 12 months after the effective date.

 The most important step for many women is to begin prior to conception.